bybatkhuu/stack.nginx/README.md

 # NGINX Stack

-This repository contains a set of docker-compose files to run NGINX with Sidecar Certbot.
+This is a docker-compose stack for NGINX with Certbot (Let's Encrypt).

 ## Features